Iron-chest/CODSOFT/AI_PROJECTS/1.CHATBOT_WITH_RULE_BASED_RESPONSES/README.md

 - Implementation of rule-based responses using dictionaries.
 - Hands-on experience with input normalization and response matching.
 - Familiarity with Python’s interactive console programming.

----

-## Contributions
-Contributions are welcome!
-Feel free to fork the repository, make enhancements, and submit a pull request.